rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 > Warning: this article is still in draft state and its content is still mainly taken from the documentation.
 Its content should become more personal later.
 >
-> The content is mainly taken from Virtual Protocol documentation, part [Virtual Protocol - Co-contribution and provenance](https://whitepaper.virtuals.io/the-protocol/co-contribution-and-provenance) with a few modification of my part.
+> The content is mainly taken from Virtual Protocol documentation, part [Virtual Protocol - Co-contribution and provenance](https://whitepaper.virtuals.io/the-protocol/co-contribution-and-provenance) with a few edits of my own.

 The Virtual protocol want to achieve  for